vikhyatsingh123/Naruto-Shippuden/README.md

 # What can you contribute?

-There is always something to contribute to a project whether you are a novice or a veteran.
-In this project, you can add your favourite character as a card to the website!
+There is always something to contribute to a project, whether you are a novice or a veteran.
+In this project, you can add your favorite character as a card to the website!
 Or maybe you didn't like the line that you are reading right now and want to change that.
 Sure!
 Why not?

 # How can you contribute?
-To contribute in Hacktoberfest2023 , checkout the given link and win hactobfest digital kits ... https://hacktoberfest.com/
+To contribute in Hacktoberfest2025, checkout the given link and win hacktoberfest digital kits ... https://hacktoberfest.com/

 And That's It!
 Follow these steps to make your very first Pull request.

-# But what if i don't know how to add cards? :(
+# But what if I don't know how to add cards? :(

 Not everyone is aware of every tool present in the world no matter how easy or complex it is.
 It's also not necessary to know each and every tool out there.
-Use the code below to add the your own card!
+Use the code below to add your own card!

 <b>Code -</b>